PoisotLab/ms_betacov_mapping/README.md

 Calcul Québec (www.calculquebec.ca) and Compute Canada (www.computecanada.ca).
 NF is funded by the NSERC BIOS² CREATE program.
 TP and NF are funded by the Courtois Foundation.
 RLM was supported by Bryce Carmine and Anne Carmine (née Percival), through the Massey University Foundation.
+DJB was supported by the National Institute of General Medical Sciences of the National Institutes of Health (P20GM134973).

 \newpage